Andiedie/sysu-course-monitor/README.md

 - Course which has time conflict
 - More...

-The first three exception will be detected and corrected.
+A course will be removed from the target list when there is a selecting exception.

-### 3.3 Fuzzy target information
+### 3.3 Fuzzy target name
-You can add fuzzy information to target list instead of course id.
+You can add fuzzy name to target list instead of course id.

 Example
 ```js